Sashi-haba (Stitch Width)

 Generally, machine-stitched Bogu uses a much tighter Sashi-me than hand-stitched Bogu, though our ‘All Japan Pitch’ brand Bogu uses the special ‘All Japan Pitch-zashi’, which uses a longer Sashi-me, providing extra flexibility and padding.
 Hand-stitched Bogu almost exclusively uses the same interval for the Sashi-me, as for the Sashi-haba - in other words, in the case of Hand-stitched Bogu, the length of the stitches is almost always the same as the distance between the row of stitching (i.e. the Sashi-me of a 1.5 Bu Bogu set, will also be 1.5 Bu).

-In Japan, the Sashi-me is often call the the 'pitch' (Pittchi), hence the name 'All Japan Pitch'.
+In Japan, the Sashi-me is often called the 'pitch' (Pittchi), hence the name 'All Japan Pitch'.

 Bogu Stitching Types